Spy (2015 film): Plot

-Nancy joins Susan in Budapest, using a code name of “Susan Cooper”.
-After being shot at, Susan pursues and catches the would-be assassin: Karen, who sold Rayna the names of the agents.
-She tries to shoot Susan, but an unseen sniper kills her.
+Nancy joins Susan in Budapest.
+After being shot at, Susan pursues and catches the would-be assassin: Karen, who sold Rayna the agents' names.
+She tries to shoot Susan, but a sniper kills her first.

 Susan, Nancy and Aldo accompany Rayna to a party to meet Rayna's contact, Lia.
-Nancy creates a diversion, jumping on guest performer 50 Cent, so that Susan can apprehend Lia, but Ford's inopportune intervention lets her escape.
-Susan catches her and, during a brutal fight, is saved from death by Fine, who faked his murder and is Rayna's lover and associate.
+Nancy creates a diversion, jumping on performer 50 Cent, so Susan can apprehend Lia, but Ford's inopportune intervention lets her escape.
+Susan catches her and, during a brutal fight, is saved from death by Fine, who is revealed to have faked his murder and is Rayna's lover and associate.

-Rayna imprisons Susan and Aldo, but Fine visits them, revealing he is gaining Rayna's trust to locate the nuke, and he was the one who killed Karen.
+Rayna imprisons Susan and Aldo, but Fine visits them, revealing he is gaining Rayna's trust to locate the nuke, and he was who killed Karen.
 Susan and Aldo escape, and she follows Fine and Rayna to De Luca's mansion.
-There, she convinces them that the CIA has mistreated her, and she will do anything to protect Fine, admitting she loves him.
+There, she convinces them that the CIA has mistreated her, and she will do anything to protect Fine, as she loves him.

-Terrorist Solsa Dudaev arrives, gives De Luca a suitcase full of diamonds, and Rayna produces the device.
-De Luca has Dudaev and his men killed, revealing his plan to resell the device to another buyer, then prepares to shoot Rayna.
-Ford distracts him, allowing Susan to kill his men.
+Terrorist Solsa Dudaev arrives and gives De Luca a suitcase full of diamonds as payment for the device.
+De Luca has Dudaev and his men killed, revealing his plan to resell the device, then prepares to shoot Rayna.
+Ford arrives and unintentionally distracts him, allowing Susan to kill his men.

-De Luca escapes by helicopter with the device and the diamonds, but Susan grabs onto the landing gear.
+De Luca escapes by helicopter with the device and the diamonds, but Susan grabs onto a landing skid.
+Ford chases after them and grabs onto Susan but falls into the lake.
 In the ensuing struggle, Susan throws the diamonds and the device into the lake below.
-De Luca attempts to shoot Susan, but Nancy, following in 50 Cent's helicopter, shoots him before he can.
+De Luca attempts to shoot Susan, but Nancy, following in 50 Cent's helicopter with Aldo piloting, shoots him first.
 De Luca falls out of the helicopter into the lake.

 The nuke is retrieved and Rayna is arrested, but she makes peace with Susan.
-Ford, realizing he had underestimated Susan, finally compliments her skills.
-Crocker tells her she will remain a field agent, and that her next assignment is in Prague.
+Aldo tells Susan he is actually an MI6 agent named Albert, but he subsequently indicates that he might be lying.
+Ford realizes he had underestimated Susan and compliments her skills.
+Crocker officially makes Susan a field agent and gives her another assignment in Prague.
 Fine invites Susan to dinner, but she opts for a night out with Nancy.

 The next morning, Susan wakes up in bed next to Ford and screams, while Ford claims she "loved it".

-During the credits, details of Susan on various missions, all over the world, are shown.